 - People with Disabilities

-If this is something you would be interested in we invite you to provide us with your contact details in order for a member of our Diverse Communities Team (DCT) to make contact with you to understand what sort of role you are looking to apply for whether it is Police Officer, Special Constable, Police Staff or Volunteer.
+If this is something you would be interested in we invite you to provide us with your contact details in order for a member of our Positive Action Team to make contact with you to understand what sort of role you are looking to apply for whether it is Police Officer, Special Constable, Police Staff or Volunteer.
 We will then make arrangements to discuss what assistance we can provide.

 What will happen next?

-Our Resourcing team will allocate your enquiry to a police officer/police staff member who will be able to assist you with your enquiry.
+Our Positive Action Team will allocate your enquiry to a Positive Action Ambassador who will be able to assist you with your enquiry.
 Once they have made contact, you can establish together what support you may require.
 We will endeavour to make contact with you within 28 days of receiving your information however this timescale will be dependent on operational demand.